helmless/helmless/docs/docs/cloudrun/quickstart.md

     ---

-    See real-world implementations of Helmless for Google Cloud Run.
+    See an example of a Helmless chart for Google Cloud Run.

     [:octicons-arrow-right-24: View Examples](./examples.md)

--   :material-information-outline:{ .lg .middle } __About Helmless__
+-   :material-information-outline:{ .lg .middle } __Architecture__

     ---

-    Learn more about what Helmless is and how it works.
+    Learn more about Helmless and how it works.

     [:octicons-arrow-right-24: Learn More](../helmless/architecture.md)